RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a string.
 It shall be the name of the unspecified interface.

-reference
+references
-    The attribute value shall be an optional string.
-If the value is present, then it shall be an URL to the standard or specification of the interface.
+    The attribute value shall be an :ref:`SpecTypeInterfaceReferencesSet`.

 .. _SpecTypeInterfaceVariableItemType: